DavidDock/ElephantMouseMonkey/README.md

 ![Color-grid](assets/media/color-grid.png)

 ### Typography

-Google Fonts was used to import the chosen fonts for use in the site.

-Again because this is a game with children in mind I used fun, kiddy fonts designed to entertain.
+Again because this is a game with children in mind I used fun, playful fonts designed to entertain.

-For The headings I used Kranky, its a fun-filled font with is very stylised ideal for headings:
+For The headings I used Kranky, its a fun-filled font which is very stylised and ideal for headings:

 ![Kranky](assets/media/kranky.png)